12. Processing Data in Groups

 ## 2 8 0 43

+It is an improvement.
 It turns out that 8+6+1 countries are categorised differently.
-We would definitely not want to initiate any diplomatic crisis because of our not knowing that the above algorithm might return suboptimal solutions.
+We definitely want to avoid a diplomatic crisis stemming from our not knowing that the algorithm might return suboptimal solutions.

 (*) Determine which countries are affected.

-There will never be any guarantees, but we can increase the probability of generating a good solution by simply restarting the method many times from many randomly chosen points and picking the best3 solution (the one with the smallest WCSS) identified as the result.
+There will never be any guarantees, but we can increase the probability of generating a satisfactory solution by simply restarting the method multiple times from many randomly chosen points and picking the best[9] solution (the one with the smallest WCSS) identified as the result.

 wcss, Cs = [], []